The Watchstone

 By Sigurd Towrie

-Although it has attracted the attention of historians and antiquarians for centuries, there is little we can be say about the monolith with any certainty.
+Measuring 5.6 metres high, 1.5 metres wide and 0.46m thick, the megalith has attracted the attention of historians and antiquarians for centuries.
+That said, there is little we can be say about it with any certainty.
 We don’t, for example, have a date for its erection.

 Given its location and geology, however, there is little reason to doubt it belongs to the Neolithic – probably raised in the final centuries of the fourth millennium BC or the first of the third.